HelenFoster/KanjiVocab/README.md

-KanjiVocab
+KanjiVocab - smart automatic vocab for RTK
 ==========

 Introduction
 ------------

-This Anki addon adds Japanese words to a kanji writing deck (such as RTK), using known words from other decks.
+This Anki addon adds Japanese words to a kanji writing deck (such as Remembering The Kanji), using known words from other decks.
+It makes post-completion RTK reviews much more pleasant, and helps link all the new words you're learning with what you learned in RTK.

+The addon can add words to the question side with the target kanji hidden, to help decide which kanji to write.
+It tries to prioritise known words and common words, and avoid words that might suggest the wrong answer.
+It scans cards in other decks to determine which words are known.
+It gets the best results from vocab cards, particularly if they have vocab expression and reading fields.
+It can also scan sentence fields for the words within (this requires the Japanese Support addon).
+The results are saved into the kanji cards, so can be synced to non-desktop versions of Anki.

+AnkiWeb: https://ankiweb.net/shared/info/1600796261 (may be an older version).

 Vocab card scanning is self-contained.
 Text scanning requires the "Japanese Support" addon.
 See https://ankiweb.net/shared/info/3918629684